Johanne Sacreblu: Plot

 Johanne meets with Agtugo at night, and tells him her desire to eliminate the racism and sexism in the country.
 The two end up falling in love and agree to tie in the next round, which had the goal of wrongfully deporting Muslims, in order to spread their message.
 They tie during the competition the next day, but various French government leaders refuse to accept the result and demand the two engage in a baguette duel to the death.

 The duel takes place in the style of a silent film.
 After Johanne and Agtugo publicly refuse to engage in the duel, French ambassador Papa Johns arrives with Agtugo's brother Chofls and Johanne's family butler Wigles and threatens to kill both of them with French fries.
 After he stabs Agtugo, Johanne reveals that Papa Johns is being controlled by a rat on his head.
 Papa Johns admits this, revealing that he uses the rat's secrets for evil.
 Wigles then kills Papa Johns, explaining that his willingness to work with him was a result of Stockholm syndrome.

-Sometime later, Johanne is interviewed by a reporter about the incident.
+Some time later, Johanne is interviewed by a reporter about the incident.
 To conclude the interview, Johanne announces that she has a gift she brought back from Mexico.
 The gift is a cake, and the film ends with a freeze frame as she is about to slam the cake into the interviewer's face.
 In a post-credits scene, Johanne's mother finishes recounting the story to Johanne and Agtugo's son and tenderly sings a song about how bad he smells (satirizing "Papa," a song from Emilia Pérez in which Emilia's son sings about how his father smelled like spicy food, guacamole, and cigarettes).

 Background

-After the release of Emilia Pérez, many media outlets reported that the film had not been well received in Mexico and Latin America.
-It was criticized for the lack of Mexican actors and actresses in a story set in that country, for being filmed in France instead of Mexico, and for portraying Mexican reality—including critical social issues such as drug trafficking and enforced disappearances—in a superficial and stereotypical manner.
-Additionally, the trans community expressed dissatisfaction with the way Karla Sofía Gascón's character portrayed the story’s protagonist, and many internet users and Mexican public figures began questioning and mocking Selena Gomez’s accent in the film.
+Emilia Pérez was not well received in Mexico and Latin America.
+It was criticized for the lack of Mexican actors in a story set in Mexico, for being filmed in France instead of Mexico, and for portraying Mexican reality—including critical social issues such as drug trafficking and enforced disappearances—in a superficial and stereotypical manner.
+Additionally, the trans community expressed dissatisfaction with how the titular character was portrayed and many internet users and public figures questioned and mocked Selena Gomez’s accent.